manalijrc/DMF_PAM/README.md

 # DMF_PAM
-Repo for processing acoustic data
+Repo for processing and analyzing acoustic data collected by the Massachusetts Divison of Marine Fisheries Passive Acoustic Monitoring network.